Make sure you compare the coverage – and not just the price.

 When shopping for Lawyers Professional Liability insurance, or any other type of Errors & Omissions coverage, premium is an important consideration.
-However, in today’s competitive market, the differences amongst premiums are likely to be less significant than the differences in coverage.
-Price alone should not be the determinative factor when choosing a policy.
-There are many differences amongst policies that should be evaluated before choosing simply the “cheapest” quote.
+However, in today’s competitive market, the differences between premiums are likely to be less significant than the differences in coverage.
+Price alone should not be the determining factor when choosing a policy.
+There are many differences between policies that should be evaluated before choosing simply the “cheapest” quote.
 Here’s just a few you should compare.

 1. Coverage for Disciplinary Proceedings